hardtware/DC2/README.md

 ## 6. FAQ

+6.1 Q: Something is not working?

+A: Check the FAQ below.
+If not answered, file an issue at [https://github.com/hardtware/DC2/issues]

-6.1 Q: What is the CR1225 battery for?
+6.2 Q: What is the CR1225 battery for?

 A: It is a spare battery.
 Your MinnowBoard Turbot should have a CR1225 battery in it already.